At Blacon High School, we understand how important it is for students when they move from Primary into Secondary school.

 First Day – For the final part of the settling in process, we welcome our new Year 7 learners into school a day earlier than the rest of the school community return.
 Again, this allows students the opportunity to get to know the building, their staff and where their lessons will be without the presence of older students.

-Mr Sabri – Assistant Headteacher
+Mr Sabri – Deputy Headteacher

 Mr Sabri oversees transition and line manages each of the progress leaders as part of his responsibilities in school.
 He is a key point of contact for questions relating to the transition process.